moding-il/bizdoc.core/README.md

 interface MyReportArgs { ... }
 ```

-The ReportRef above enables the report to access running context functionality, such as progress events of the server-side code.
+The ReportRef above enables the report to access executing context, such as progress report events of the server-side.

-> If no component is registered using the _Template_ annotation, BizDoc treats the model properties as columns and the arguments as fields.
+If no Angular component is registered for the report, BizDoc treats the model properties as columns and the arguments as fields.

 > Use Display and DataType attributes to control layouting.

-BizDoc built-in reports can be customized by setting the Options in the configuration.

-BizDoc commonly returns code values.
-To show the value, use one of the buit-in pipes.
+You can also customize the arguments pane by implementing IArgumentComponent\<T\> and annotating the arguments model with the Template attribute.

+Use the buit-in pipes to display value of a key.
 Pipes include `StateNamePipe`, `ActionNamePipe`, `UserNamePipe`, `FormNamePipe`, `RoleNamePipe`, and `TypeValuePipe`.

+#### Customizing built-in Reports

+BizDoc built-in reports can be customized by setting the Options of it in the configuration.

 ```json
 Reports: [{